vladimir-vovk/react-native-swipeable-cards/README.md

 ## Installation

 1. Clone the repo
-2. Change directory to the app: `cd swipe`
+2. Change directory to the app: `cd react-native-swipeable-cards`
 3. Install all dependencies: `yarn install`
 4. Run the app: `yarn start`